Problem 1 wasn't too bad, so on to Problem 2. Here's the prompt

 Considering the follow-up question, I'll opt for the third approach as our "master plan" since it's efficient and doesn't use division.

-2. For prefix_products, go through the input array and compute the product of all elements before each index.
+, go through the input array and compute the product of all elements before each index. - For

 Initialize an empty array called prefix_products